McCarthy says debt ceiling standoff 'not my fault,' as White House warns of economic risks

 While Biden has ruled out, for now, invoking the 14th Amendment to raise the debt limit on his own, Democrats in the House announced they have all signed on to a legislative "discharge" process that would force a debt ceiling vote.
 But they need five Republicans to break with their party and tip the majority to set the plan forward.

 “Sign the bill!”
-Democrats yelled on the House floor after the Republican Majority Leader announced lawmakers could keep plans to recess on Thursday, but could be called back for votes.
+Democrats yelled on the House floor after Republican Majority Leader Steve Scalise, R-La., announced lawmakers could keep plans to recess on Thursday, but could be called back for votes.

 Dragging into a third week, the negotiations over raising the nation’s debt limit were never supposed to arrive at this point.